pretix/pretix-docs/docs/topics/custom-domain.md

 In that new line, enter the name of the new domain in the "Domain name" field.

 Select a mode for the new domain.
-The "Organizer domain" will be used used for your organizer page as well as all events with no other domain specified.
+The "Organizer domain" will be used for your organizer page as well as all events with no other domain specified.
 The "Event domain" will be used for a single event.
 You will have to specify an event in the "Event" field.
 The "Alternative organizer domain for a set of events" can be selected for some of your events individually.